vectordotdev/vector/website/content/en/highlights/2020-04-07-lua-transform-version-2.md

 complete overhaul that provides a new and improved API, better data processing ergonomics, and faster processing.
 Specific improvements include:

-1. Events are [represented as Lua tables][docs.transforms.lua#representation-of-events] with proper type conversion.
+1. Events are [represented as Lua tables][docs.transforms.lua#event-data-model] with proper type conversion.
 2. Introduction of [hooks][docs.transforms.lua#hooks] to maintain global state.
 3. Introduction of [timers][docs.transforms.lua#timers] to facilitate timed flushing.
 Useful for aggregations.
 4. The ability to accept and work with metric events in addition to log events.